 To begin with the app has 3 books while another 3 books will be added shortly and the app will automatically update as soon as new books are released.
 The first book you download is free.
 The rest of the books are £5.95 each.

-Arts and Humanities to be released April 2013
+Arts and Humanities to be released as soon as we get Apple's approval!

 In collaboration with Macmillan Publishing Solutions we are developing a mobile app that contains abstracts and other metadata for journal articles published by intellect and other publishers in Arts and Humanities.
 Users will be able to search the content of the app via article title, author name, keyword, publishers name, journal title/volume/issue or academic subject headings.
 Users will be able to customise the app in order for a recommendation system to make connections between their interests and the content available.